Gabeaya/Capstone/Readme.md

 * 6:30 Learn firebase crud

 ## Saturday march 5th
-* 3:30 authenticate app with firebase
+* 3:30 authenticate app with firebase & components
+* 4:25 Add functionality to create posts.

 ### Capstone Decisions:
 * Utilize the MUI within the "firebase" app made with the clever programmer.
 Try to learn a lot of mui as it does a lot of things you haven't even known existed, let alone know how to do yourself